* Dollar/yen extends rally, hits 12-day high as US yields rise

 * USD capped vs euro as German yield spike neutralises support

-Since then, risk aversion has ebbed significantly, prompting an increase in U.S. Treasury yields to two-week highs and fuelling a comeback by the dollar.
+Since then, risk aversion has ebbed significantly, prompting a drive-up in U.S. Treasury yields to two-week highs and fuelling a comeback by the dollar.

 "Dollar/yen shows the highest correlation to U.S. yields and the pair is benefiting from the latest rise in yields," said Yukio Ishizuki, senior currency strategist at Daiwa Securities.
 "Covering of dollar short positions created by macro-driven funds has been rapid and aggressive under such conditions."

-The euro added to modest gains the previous day and was last up 0.1 percent at $1.1984.
+The euro added to modest overnight gains and was last up 0.1 percent at $1.1980.

 German bund yields have risen as safe-haven government debt came under pressure following a respite in North Korea tensions.

-The euro rose to a 2-1/2-year high of $1.2092 last week after a policy meeting by the European Central Bank gave bulls cause for short-term optimism towards potential policy tapering, and after ECB President Mario Draghi failed to aggressively talk down the buoyant currency.
+The euro rose to a 2-1/2-year high of $1.2092 last week after a policy meeting by the European Central Bank gave bulls cause for short-term optimism towards potential policy tapering.